 At Hyperactive you will learn from the best in the business and work alongside them on all manner of high profile TV Features and Sporting Events.
 Supporting Feature Film and Drama editing is another important area of our business and you’ll soon find yourself contributing to big name Features and TV Dramas.

-You’ll develop into an experienced engineer that creatives and production teams trust to deliver and support post production facilities in all kinds of locations.
+You’ll develop into an experienced engineer that production teams trust to deliver and support post production facilities in all kinds of locations.
 It could be BBC Winterwatch from an isolated snow bound Scottish mansion, or it might be X-Factor from a cosy London studio, or it might be the finals of the Tennis in Sydney Australia.

 This is certainly not a regular 9 to 5, Monday to Friday career but if it you are the kind of person that this appeals to then please get in touch.